 And today, we are announcing “Similar Keywords for ASO”

 What we need is to see the similarity among chosen keywords in a list.
 We thought that we already have millions of keywords and their historical keywords rankings.
-By using data from App Store and Google Play Store and secret algorithm sauce, now we’re ready to present our new tool: Similar Keywords.
+By using data from Apple App Store and Google Play Store and secret algorithm sauce, now we’re ready to present our new tool: Similar Keywords.

 Tips for using Similar Keywords for ASO: